ovh/docs/pages/public_cloud/public_cloud_databases/mirrormaker_01_capabilities/guide.en-gb.md

 #### Logs and metrics

-Logs and metrics are available through the Control Panel, API and could be forwarded to Logs Data Platform.
-For setup instructions, see the [Public Cloud Databases - How to setup logs forwarding guide](https://help.ovhcloud.com/csm/en-public-cloud-databases-logs-to-customers?id=kb_article_view&sysparm_article=KB0062100).
+Logs and metrics are available through the Control Panel, API and can be forwarded to Logs Data Platform.
+For setup instructions, see the [Public Cloud Databases - How to setup logs forwarding guide](/pages/public_cloud/public_cloud_databases/databases_16_logs_to_customer).

 - **Logs retention**: 1000 lines of logs
 - **Metrics retention**: 1 calendar month